-Whether you choose to visit the perfectly planted rows of blooming bulbs at the famous Keukenhof Gardens or cruise through the bulb-farmers' fields nearby (or better yet, both!), this guide will help you understand what to expect from this must-do day trip of the spring season.
+Whether you choose to visit the perfectly planted rows of blooming bulbs at the famous Keukenhof Gardens or cruise through the bulb-farmers' fields nearby (or better yet, both), it is ideal to understand what to expect before heading out on the must-do day trip of the spring season.

 01 of 06

-While there are a few different bulb-growing regions in the Netherlands, the most well-known area lies between the towns of Haarlem in the province of Noord-Holland (North Holland) and Sassenheim, just north of Leiden, in the province of Zuid-Holland (South Holland).
+There are a few different bulb-growing regions in the Netherlands, but the most well-known area lies between the towns of Haarlem in the province of Noord-Holland (North Holland) and Sassenheim, just north of Leiden, in the province of Zuid-Holland (South Holland).
 This area includes the small village of Lisse, roughly 30 miles southwest of Amsterdam, home to the Keukenhof Gardens.

-Depending on which kind of transportation you choose, the trip takes less than an hour from Amsterdam, one way.
+Depending on which kind of transportation you choose, the trip takes less than an hour to arrive from Amsterdam.

 02 of 06